skarfacegc/Gue/README.md

 ### gue.log(message, taskname, duration)
 Prints a log message

-If only the message is passed it behaves like console.log If duration isn't passed it isn't printed
+- If only message is passed it behaves like console.log
+- If taskname is passed it's added as a tag to the message and the message is colorized
+- If duration is passed the duration of the task is printed

 <!-- don't display the scope information -->